pothi/wordpress-nginx/README.md

 ### Can you implement it on my server?

 Yes, of course.
-But, for a small fee of USD 5 per server per site.
-[Reach out to me now!](https://www.tinywp.in/contact/).

-### I have a unique situation.
-Can you customize it to suit my particular environment?

-Possibly, yes.
-My hourly rate is USD 25 per hour, though.
+My hourly rate is USD 50 per hour.
+Please [contact me](https://www.tinywp.in/contact/) for any queries in this regard.

 ### Have questions or just wanted to say hi?

 Please ping me on [Twitter](https://twitter.com/pothi]) or [send me a message](https://www.tinywp.in/contact/).

 If you find this repo useful, please spread the word!

-Suggestions, bug reports, issues, forks are always welcome!
+Suggestions, bug reports, future requests, forks are always welcome!